cedricwalter/cedricwalter.github.io/_posts/2004-12-25-neo-geo-faq-chris-mullins.md

  The MVS Cart you want to convert
  MAS Systems’ number is at the bottom of the FAQ.
 Almost all of the so-called ‘prototypes’ out there are
  merely converted carts.
 One can tell converted carts, because when opened they contain tons of re-wiring;
  regular cartridges are clean inside.
-Jeff Kurtz had a list of what “sacrifice” carts are needed for MVS-&gt;Home
+Jeff Kurtz had a list of what “sacrifice” carts are needed for MVS->Home
  conversion, of which the list can be found with an adequate internet search.

 ## —-Are you sure about the “converted” carts?
 Are they worth buying?